bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/introduction.md

-This tutorial demonstrates how to build and embed a BigCommerce app using Node.js, React, Next.js, and BigDesign, BigCommerce's library of React components.
+This tutorial demonstrates how to build and embed a BigCommerce app using Node.js, React.js, Next.js, and BigDesign, BigCommerce's library of React components.

 You will learn how to connect your app to BigCommerce, integrate an API, and set up a database to store app data.
 You will use BigDesign to give your app a native BigCommerce visual style and behavior.